pepollms/tracker/_doc/op_5_source_files.md

 ### `get_percentage` Function

-SQL function that returns the percentage of a corresponding number based on another given number, `<project>/_scripts/sql/utility/get_percentage.sql`.
+SQL function that returns the percent rate of some number compared to some total number.

-Example, given the number 70 and 200, the function returns 35.
+File: `<project>/_scripts/sql/utility/get_percentage.sql`

-It is read as, 70 is 35% of 200.
+Example, 70 is what percentage of 200?
+The function returns 35.

 !source(../_scripts/sql/utility/get_percentage.sql)(sql)